All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Potential Psychological Challenges

-If you are experiencing significant psychological distress during your weight loss journey, discuss this with your physician.
-Mental health support is an important part of comprehensive care.
+If you're experiencing significant psychological distress during your weight loss process, discuss this with your physician.
+Mental health support is an important part of thorough care.

 Men on GLP-1 therapy benefit enormously from a well-structured exercise program, and the type of exercise matters more than you might think.
 While cardiovascular exercise (walking, cycling, swimming) supports heart health and contributes to the caloric deficit, resistance training is arguably more important for men on GLP-1 medication.
 Here is why: during rapid weight loss, the body loses both fat and muscle.
 Without resistance training, men can lose a significant percentage of lean muscle mass, which reduces metabolic rate, decreases functional strength, and can lead to a "skinny fat" appearance even at a healthy weight.

-Cardiovascular exercise remains important but does not need to be extreme.
+Cardiovascular exercise remains important but doesn't need to be extreme.
 Walking 30-45 minutes most days of the week, combined with your resistance training, provides excellent overall health benefits without the joint stress or excessive calorie burn that can lead to muscle loss.

 Frequently Asked Questions About GLP-1 for Men